ZDanielsResearch/HellingerTreesMatlab/README.md

 The code was developed on Matlab R2014b for Mac OS X 10.10 (Yosemite).

-The examples use data packaged with the Statistics and Machine Learning Toolbox for Matlab.
+The examples use data packaged with the Statistics and Machine Learning Toolbox and the Neural Network Toolbox for Matlab.

+The examples are very basic and are only intended to demonstrate how to use the library (and provide basic tests to check that the code is operating as it should).
+THEY ARE NOT PROPER EXPERIMENTS AND SHOULD NOT BE TREATED AS SUCH!

 If you find any issues or have questions, the author can be contacted at: zad7[at]cs[dot]rutgers[dot]edu